mebsic/Snake/README.md

 Final Culminating Project

 # Usage
-(you are required to locate the directory of the jar)
+(this requires entering the local directory of the jar)

 To run the game with the scoring system, enter the following console command: